kubevela/kubevela.github.io/docs/platform-engineers/workflow/steps.md

 ## What's a Step

 A Workflow Step instantiates from a Definition and runs the instance.
-The Workflow step finds the corresponding Definition by the `type` field:
+It corresponds to find a Definition by the `type` field:

 ```yaml
 apiVersion: core.oam.dev/v1beta1